iblamewisp/weatherapp-fullstack-techtask/README.md

   misconfigured, the backend starts successfully and only fails on the first real request.
 - **Structured logging / tracing** — logs are plaintext.
 No request IDs, no correlation between frontend → BFF → backend → OWM calls.
 Makes debugging distributed issues harder.
-- **Migrations in entrypoint** — `alembic upgrade head` must be run manually.
-In production this is typically automated in the container entrypoint or a separate init job.
 - **Frontend error boundaries** — ~~the React app has no error boundary components~~ Added: `ErrorBoundary` class component wraps all pages in the root layout.
 Unhandled render errors show a recoverable fallback with a "Try again" reset instead of a blank screen.